RomayLala/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script duplicates the last line of the file `iacta`.
 This script deletes all regular files with a `.js` extension that are present in the current directory and all its subfolders.
 This script counts the number of directories and sub-directories in the current directory.It includes hidden directories but not current and parent directories.
+This script displays the 10 newest files in the current directory.One file per line and sorted from the newest to the oldest.